NixOS/moderation/moderation-log.md

 @sarosa:infosex.exchange was banned on Matrix as an alt of falaichte for ban evasion

-nxdxp, tgunnoe, apcodes and terracia were suspended pending further moderation action
+nxdxp, tgunnoe and apcodes were suspended pending further moderation action

+terracia was suspended on Discourse for wasting inconsiderate amounts of community energy through a sockpuppet account

 jonringer was suspended for 6 weeks (until 2024-06-10) for repeatedly derailing sensitive discussions and willfully furthering the division in the community